afaniuolo/WFFM-Conversion-Tool/README.md

 - No particular hardware requirement

 ## How to Install the Tool
 The tool is distributed in a ZIP archive.
-If migrating to Sitecore 9.3+, use the latest release of the tool that can be downloaded [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/latest).
-If migrating to a version of Sitecore prior to 9.3, use the 1.2.x release of the tool that can be downloaded [here](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/tag/v1.2.0).
+Refer to the tool compatibility table above to download the correct version of the tool based on the destination Sitecore version.

 The tool can be installed in any server or local machine that has access to the databases involved in the conversion and migration process.
 The tool doesn't require the source and destination Sitecore instances to run in IIS while the conversion process occurs, because the tool connects directly to the Sitecore databases, without using Sitecore APIs or other Sitecore modules.

 ### Installation Steps
 1) Download the correct release of the tool.
-If migrating to Sitecore 9.3+, download the [latest release](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/latest) of the tool.
-If migrating to a version of Sitecore prior to 9.3, download the [1.2.x release](https://github.com/afaniuolo/WFFM-Conversion-Tool/releases/tag/v1.2.0) of the tool.
+Refer to the tool compatibility table above to download the correct version of the tool based on the destination Sitecore version.
 2) Extract the ZIP archive in a folder on the machine where the tool will be executed.
 3) Assign read-write permissions to the folder and its subitems for the user that will execute the tool.